 Successful ventures in food service at special events can be assured when diligently following the requirements as outlined in the DCMR Title 25-A, also known as the DC Food Code.
 To confirm that all food vendors understand how to ensure food safety, it is critical that all potential vendors read, understand, and then sign-off on the Food Services Guidelines/Requirements for Special Events Vendors prior to the event.
 Each vendor must sign the Food Safety Division's (FSD) form acknowledging their receipt of the Guidelines prior to the event.
 The Guidelines highlight the major requirements.
-The FSD will have inspectors on-site during the special event to ensure that all of the requirements as stated in the Food Code are being met.
-If, during the inspections, the sanitarian finds that the food or operations threatens the health or safety of the patrons, the vendor will be required to dispose of the food and/or discontinue the operation.
+The FSD will have inspectors on-site during the inspections, the sanitarian finds that the food or operations threatens the health or safety of the patrons, the vendor will be required to dispose of the food and/or discontinue the operation.
 During the day(s) of the event, there will be one (1) sanitarian conducting inspections for every ten (10) vendors.
 Every attempt will be made for all food service operators to be inspected prior to conducting any sales.